UdelaRInterior/ansible-AlternC/README.md

 ## Role Variables

 Variables needed are listed and documented in the `/defaults/main.yml` file.
-They include the debconf paramenters needed when installing AltenrC package and demendencies, as well as those needed to cofigure after the AltenrC panel (hosting web GUI).
+They include the debconf paramenters needed when installing AltenrC package and dependencies, as well as those needed to cofigure after the AltenrC panel (hosting web GUI).

 Most of them need to be defined when calling the role, according to your environement.